 While the existing Economic Development Strategy prioritises the need for diversification, the impact of the pandemic on the Queenstown Lakes economy provides fresh impetus to review the approach with more focus on detailed implementation.
+Priority sectors for economic development include low-carbon, nonextractive industries such as the growing film industry and regenerative initiatives that will create high value jobs in the Queenstown Lakes.
 A more diversified economy will insure against such significant shocks, supporting the tourism industry to continue to deliver an exceptional visitor experience whilst protecting the wellbeing of local communities.

-STRATEGY 15: Make spaces for business SUCCESS
+STRATEGY 15: Make spaces for business success

-the Queenstown Lakes will need more space for places of employment in the future.
+The growing population of the Queenstown Lakes will need more space for places of employment in the future.
 Current estimates indicate there will be between an additional 10-15,000 jobs over the next 30 years.
 The location of employment opportunities is a key driver of where people choose to live.
 The Spatial Plan provides for a variety of spaces and locations for business activities.